 |Title:||Head Men's Cross Country and Track & Field Coach|

-Kent Thompson is in his second season as Catholic University's
+Kent Thompson is in his third season as Catholic University's

 Head Men's Cross Country and Track and Field Coach.
 He came

 to CUA from nearby American University, where he had served as the